wp-plugins/w4-post-list/readme.txt

 As much as you have.

 == Screenshots ==
-1. A Basic Design template.
+1. A Basic Design template tag definition.

 == Changelog ==
 = 1.0 =